 Typical treatment for sinusitis begins with antibiotics and nasal sprays.
 However, up to 60 percent of chronic sufferers do not get relief with medication.

 Balloon sinuplasty is a new technique in sinus surgery.
-Instead of going in and removing bone and tissue to enlarge the sinus opening, ENTs at SJRMC use balloons to expand sinus passages, relieving pain and pressure.
+Instead of removing bone and tissue to enlarge the sinus opening, Dr. Campbell will use balloons to expand sinus passages, relieving pain and pressure.

 Balloon sinuplasty is often referred to as angioplasty for the nose because it opens blocked sinuses the same way that balloon angioplasty opens blocked arteries.
-It’s a minimally invasive procedure that restores normal mucus drainage without any cutting.
+However, it is a permanent remodeling of tissue.
+It’s a minimally invasive procedure that restores normal drainage.